- Fill out the form completely

 - The applicable vendor number(s) must be included in the proposal packet

-Work with the Office of Student life directly if you need to set up a new vendor.
+Work with the Office of Student Activities and Campus Life directly if you need to set up a new vendor.
 They will be able to guide the process.

 Here is a short list of projects that could be (and have been) proposed to the ASLC for funding.
 If you have an idea for something that you’d like to see on campus, don’t hesitate to create a proposal for it!

 - Screen a Film (ex: Black History Month weekly showings)

 - Community Art Project ( ex: sidewalk chalk event)

 - Building Community (ex: Queer Brunch)